 The umbrella margin is the weekly fee your provider charges to employ you.
 Most providers charge between £15 and £25 per week in 2026-27.

 Some providers show this as a monthly figure.
-A £20/week margin is roughly £87/month.
-Always ask for the weekly rate so you can compare providers fairly.
+A £20 weekly margin works out at about £87 a month.
+Ask for the weekly rate so you can compare providers fairly.

 The margin covers payroll processing, employer admin, workplace pension enrolment, and holiday pay processing.
 It does not cover employer NIC or the Apprenticeship Levy.
 Those come out before you receive gross pay.